LobosProger/AnimatorChangeProperties/README.md

 # AnimatorChangeProperties
+Script created in 2020 during developing Quadroom game.
 This script, **AnimatorChangeProperties**, is created to overcome the limitation of modifying component properties controlled by the Animator.
 When properties are controlled by the Animator, this script compensates for the inability to directly modify them.

 ### How it works: